-- Severe pain and swelling near your heel
+- Severe pain and swelling near the heel.

-- Inability to bend your foot downward, rise on your toes or walk normally
+- Not being able to bend the foot downward, rise on toes or walk as usual.

-- Heel pain with fever, numbness or tingling in your heel
+- Have heel pain with fever, numbness or tingling in the heel.

-- Heel pain that continues when you're not walking or standing
+- There's heel pain even when not walking or standing.

-- Heel pain that lasts more than a few weeks, even after you've tried rest, ice and other home treatments
+- Heel pain lasts more than a few weeks, even after you've tried rest, ice and other home treatments.

 Heel pain often goes away on its own with home care.
 For heel pain that isn't severe, try the following:

 - Rest.
-If possible, avoid activities that put stress on your heels, such as running, standing for long periods or walking on hard surfaces.
+If possible, don't do anything that puts stress on your heels, such as running, standing for long periods or walking on hard surfaces.